immutant/immutant.org/news/2013-02-26-slim-distribution.md

 update to [version 0.16.0][0.16.0] or newer of the plugin, and pass the `--full` option to the install subtask: `lein immutant install --full`.
-Installing a [versioned release][release] with the plugin will behave the same way for 0.9.0 or newer (once 0.9.0 is released, that is).
+Installing a [versioned release][release] with the plugin will behave the same way for 0.9.0 or newer (once 0.9.0 is released).

-If you prefer to manuallyd download the zip distributions, you can find links to them on the [incremental] and [release] pages.
+If you prefer to manually download the zip distributions, you can find links to them on the [incremental] and [release] pages.

 Since the slim distribution is brand new, it may have issues - please